I have a wide experience of nurturing children’s creative opportunities and demonstrating creative approaches especially in early learning.

 A lot of the work I do is based in the outdoor environment, which can also mean looking at how to bring the outside back inside the classroom.
 I introduce children to a wide range of natural and recycled materials and resources, working with them to support their ideas and interests.

 I am interested in engaging children in the challenges and wonders of the natural world, first hand.
 I like to work on projects that support children’s ideas and interests.

 My aim is to deliver projects that not only provide an opportunity to develop and foster children’s creative learning, but are designed to build their confidence and develop their awareness of risk-taking and understanding of the natural environment.

 I am a trained Level 3 Forest School Leader.
 My approach to ‘Forest School’ is always with a creative and child led focus that encourages curiosity and exploration.

 An Exhibition showing the process and journing the children from Yr 4 Sea Scape Primary School in Peterlee, County Durham took culminating in a series of 4 silk panels.

-They were to be expolorers of these woods.
+They were to be explorers of these woods.
 They were offered a range of activities in the form of small achievable tasks such as:

 These Forest School activities were designed to develop self-awareness with the view to raising the children’s self-esteem.
-The children were all given field books to work in as we went through the woods.
+The children were all given field books to work in as we spent time in the woods.

 Tucker: “I heard the silent sound of the rain dropping”